 We worked with women farmers’ groups in Kenya’s Kwale county.

-This project was funded by a grant from our Maendeleo Agricultural Enterprise Fund and was implemented in partnership with the Kenya Agricultural Research Institute.Farm aid not food aid
+This project was funded by a grant from our Maendeleo Agricultural Enterprise Fund and was implemented in partnership with the Kenya Agricultural Research Institute.A hand up, not a handout

-Support our work today and help rural African families end their reliance on food aid.
+Support our work today and help families in rural Africa farm their way out of poverty.